Guide: studying in Greenland

 In most cases, you can take a student grant from your home country instead.

-If you are a student in a programme of higher education in Greenland, you can apply for a student loan from the Government of Greenland, in addition to your student grant.
-Two types of loan are available:
+If you are a student in higher education in Greenland, you can apply for a student loan from the Self-Government as a supplement to your educational support.
+The are two types of loans:

-• Semester loans, which can be taken out every six months in connection with the start of a semester
+• Semester loan, which can be taken out every six months at the start of your semester.

-• One-time loans, which can be taken out once during your study programme.
+• One-time loan, which can be taken out once during your studies.

 Recognition of study programmes